U.S. 5th Fleet Hosts Israeli Defense Chief at Bahrain Headquarters

-220310-N-KZ419-1049 NAVAL SUPPORT ACTIVITY BAHRAIN (March 10, 2022) Vice Adm.
-Brad Cooper commander of U.S. Naval Forces Central Command (NAVCENT), U.S. 5th Fleet and Combined Maritime Forces, right, and Israel’s Chief of the General Staff Lt.
-Gen. Aviv Kohavi, salute sideboys as they enter NAVCENT headquarters, March 10.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Dawson Roth)
+MANAMA, Bahrain – Vice Adm.
+Brad Cooper, commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces, hosted Israel’s Chief of the General Staff Lt.
+Gen. Aviv Kohavi during a visit to Bahrain, March 10.

+Kohavi was joined by Major Gen. Tal Kelman, director for the Israel Defense Forces (IDF) J5 directorate; Brig.
+Gen. Efraim Defrin, deputy director for IDF’s J5 directorate; and Brig.
+Gen. Amit Saar, head of the IDF Research and Assessment Department.

+The leaders discussed future opportunities for maritime security cooperation between IDF and U.S. 5th Fleet.

 |Date Taken: